tl-its-umich-edu/google_groups_business/README.md

-This is a simple microservices example that uses Ruby + Sinatra to provide a simple Products Service.
+This is a simple microservices example that uses Ruby + Sinatra to provide a limited management API.
+It is designed to be easily extensible.
-Test GIT CONFIG

-== Docker ==
+## Docker

 To run with local Docker: